jdgrillone/clicky-game/README.md

+# Clicky Game

+This is a single page application created in React.
+The purpose was to build a simple click game.
+By clicking on a card, your score is increased and the board is shuffled.
+Clicking on the same card twice will result in restarting the game.
+The goal is to click on each individual card only once.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>